Table Tennis

 Some individuals oppose firearms, yet there are numerous myths and misunderstandings surrounding guns and gun ownership.
 I may begin by stating my qualifications for discussing this topic.

-I am a member of the Scottsdale Gun Club and possess an Arizona Concealed Carry Permit.
-Although the permit is not mandatory in Arizona, it demonstrates that I have been educated about the laws and responsibilities associated with owning and carrying a firearm.
+Scottsdale Gun Club.
+While a permit isn't required in Arizona, it shows that I have been trained on the legalities and responsibilities associated with owning and carrying a firearm.

 Organizations such as the NRA and the USCCA advocate for responsible gun ownership and the protection of second amendment rights.
 They do NOT endorse violence or illegal activities.
 A decade ago, only 19 states permitted concealed carry, whereas now all 50 states allow it.